-(Note: The 2018 Scholarship Application Process has concluded.
-We will open the 2019 application process next spring)
+(Note: We will open the 2019 application process next spring)

 Scholarship awards are presented annually, during the spring, to NAHN members enrolled in accredited LVN/LPN, associate, diploma, baccalaureate, and graduate nursing programs.
 Scholarships are available to NAHN members only.
 For information about joining NAHN, visit our home page and click on the orange button that says "join now"

 Selection of recipients is based on many factors including need, current academic standing, and NAHN membership, course of study, supporting documentation and other factors.
-While the 2018 scholarship entry window closed on April 15, we will open another round of scholarship applications in Spring 2019.
+We will open another round of scholarship applications in Spring 2019.
 Successful scholarship applicants are notified by e-mail and letter in June and scholarships are presented at NAHN's Annual Conference.
 It is mandatory for the scholarship recipients to attend the conference.

 Scholarship recipients are a select group of Hispanic nursing students who demonstrate promise of professional contributions to the nursing profession and who have the potential to act as role models for other aspiring nursing students.

 The number of scholarships offered each year is dependent upon the amount of money in the scholarship fund.

 If you are interested in applying for a NAHN scholarship, you must be a member.
 For information on joining NAHN, visit our home page and click on the orange "Join Now" button.